Numerator/denominator indicators

 Disaggregation

-A numerator/dennominator indicator can be disaggregated.
+A numerator/denominator indicator can be disaggregated.

 Example

-Indicator % of trained beneficiaries by gender
+Indicator % of beneficiaries trained by gender

 Indicator Type Numerator/Denominator

-Numerator Number of participants of specfied gender
+Numerator Number of participants of specified gender

-On a population of 100, 40 are women and 60 are men.
-But only 32 women (32/40) and 40 men (40/60) participated to the training.
+Out of a population of 100, 40 are women and 60 men.
+But only 32 women (32/40) and 40 men (40/60) took part in the training.

 The different options are explained below.

-There are two calculation methods`
+There are 4 calculation methods.

 1